 An ongoing focus of environmental conservation groups is the control of invasive species.
 The Turks and Caicos, and especially the island of Providenciales, has seen the introduction of a tremendous number of invasive flora and fauna, as well as many plant diseases, including Pine tortoise scale that threatens the Caicos Pine (Pinus caribaea var. bahamensis, a subspecies of the Caribbean Pine).

 There is simply no reasonable expectation of eradicating some of the extant invasive species in the Turks and Caicos, so consequently there is no broad effort, or any effort at all.
-Some examples include the Cow Bush (Leucaena leucocephala), the common house gecko (Hemidactylus frenatus), Cuban tree frog (Osteopilus septentrionalis), and the northern curly tailed lizard (Leiocephalus carinatus).
+Some examples include the Cow Bush (Leucaena leucocephala), the common house gecko (Hemidactylus frenatus), Cuban tree frog (Osteopilus septentrionalis), and the northern curly-tailed lizard (Leiocephalus carinatus).
 Cow bush tends to outcompete nearly all native flora in disturbed land, and the invasive reptiles displace the local varieties due to their aggression and prolificacy.

 Lionfish, a predatory fish from the Indo-Pacific that is now present in the Caribbean and tropical Atlantic, is another example.
 Found through the waters of the Turks and Caicos, it is legal to spear, yet there are no expectations of control or serious population reductions.

-Invasive rats, mice, cats, and dogs are found on all populated main islands in the Turks and Caicos, rats and mice are extant on many of the cays of any significant size.
+Invasive rats, mice, cats, and dogs are found on all populated main islands in the Turks and Caicos, rats, and mice are extant on many of the cays of any significant size.

 Generally, invasive mammal control is limited to cays that have an extant Turks and Caicos Islands rock iguana presence, including Little Water Cay, Half Moon Bay, Water Cay, Pine Cay, and Ambergris Cay.

 The green iguana (Iguana iguana), an invasive menace on many islands in the Caribbean and in Florida, has been spotted in the Turks and Caicos on the islands of Providenciales and Grand Turk.
-Sightings continue to be occasional, and efforts are being made to trap any sighted on Providenciales to prevent them from becoming established, as the ecological damage the iguanas cause on other islands in the tropical Atlantic have been significant.
+Sightings continue to be occasional, and efforts are being made to trap any sighted on Providenciales to prevent them from becoming established, as the ecological damage the iguanas cause on other islands in the tropical Atlantic has been significant.

 Control of the green iguana is largely overseen by the Turks and Caicos National Trust, with assistance from experts from around the world.

-Casuarina is an invasive and fast growing tree species from Australia that are now found throughout the tropical Atlantic.
+Casuarina is an invasive and fast-growing tree species from Australia that are now found throughout the tropical Atlantic.
 These trees are often the tallest vegetation around, and their ability to grow in high salinity conditions and essentially tolerate ocean water has resulted in them growing on many coastlines in the Turks and Caicos.
 A rough estimate is that there is about 24 miles (38 km) of coastline in the Turks and Caicos with mid to heavy levels of casuarina saturation.

 One protected area that has seen concerning expansion of casuarinas is the Half Moon Bay Lagoon location in the Princess Alexandra National Park.
 The invasive trees are displacing the native vegetation that support iguanas with ‘dead zones’ of heavy needle ground cover, where other plants can’t grow, and where there is little to no forage for the iguanas.
 Attempts are being made to remove casuarinas from the area.